Counting using Hall Algebras III. Quivers with Potentials: Introduction

 \section{Introduction}

 We continue our development on algorithms to count the points of varieties related to quiver representations.
 In this note, we focus on the quivers with potentials.
 A {\em potential} $W$ on a quiver $Q$ is just a linear combination of oriented cycles of $Q$.
-It can be viewed as a function on certain noncommutative space attached to $Q$.
-When composing with the usual trace function, it becomes a regular function $\omega$ on each representation spaces $\Rep_\alpha(Q)$.
+It can be viewed as a function on a certain noncommutative space attached to $Q$.
+When composed with the usual trace function, it becomes a regular function $\omega$ on each representation space $\Rep_\alpha(Q)$.
 This function further descends to various moduli spaces.
+In this paper, all potentials are assumed to be polynomial, i.e., a finite linear combination of oriented cycles.

 Let $f$ be a regular function on a complex variety $X$.
-Consider the scheme theoretic degeneracy locus $\{df=0\}$ of $f$.
+Consider the scheme theoretic critical locus $\{df=0\}$ of $f$.
 Behrend, Bryan and Szendr\"{o}i define in \cite{BBS} a class $[\varphi_f(X)]\in K_0(\op{Var}_{\mb{C}})[\mb{L}^{-\frac{1}{2}}]$ associated to each such locus, essentially given by the motivic {\em Milnor fibre} of the map $f$.
 When $X$ admits a suitable torus action, this class can be expressed as\footnote{This definition of $[\varphi_f(X)]$ differs from the original one by a negative sign.}

 Deligne's mixed Hodge structure on compactly supported cohomology gives rise to the $E$-polynomial homomorphism $E: K_0(\op{Var}_{\mb{C}})\to \mb{Z}[x,y]$ given by